davidtreth/dataviz-sandbox/README.md

 * hillbagging/ - Data from www.hill-bagging.co.uk - at the moment it's mainly just an example for me to get some experience with Jupyter notebooks for Python.

+* inkscape_extract_svg/ - a script to extract the icons from the Inkscape Open Symbols library to individual SVG files

 David Trethewey